dfleta/bowling-game-kata-automata/README.md

 The automaton reads the score card as a string of input symbols and moves between states `n` (regular roll), `/` spare, `X` strike or `extra_rolls`.

+### TDD

+The proposed order of the test cases is crucial to develop an "organic" algorithm.

+Is mandatory to run `coverage` in both test and `Automaton` and `ScoreCard` classes.

+    > coverage run -m pytest
+    > coverage report -m

+Pytest `markers` facilitate the selection and focusing in the transition to the required state.

+VSCode test debugging in addition with breakpoints are valuable tools to understand the code.